getiria-onsongo/IaaAgDataNER/README.md

 ## Manual work done initially
 This required manually labeling all entities in the 37 pages so that we could have known 'truth' labels.
-This process was sped up using the Jupyter notebook `setupTraining.ipynb` to split a page of the document into sentences, and then manual work to yield files like `Data/barley_p1_td.py`.
-The output of `setupTraining.ipynb` at the bottom of the page was cut and pasted to append to the `agData.py` object.
-And this was used as input to the `setupTraning.ipynb` notebook.
+This process was sped up using the Jupyter notebook `CreatingTrainingData.ipynb` to split a page of the document into sentences, and then manual work to yield files like `Data/barley_p1_td.py`.
+The output of `CreatingTrainingData.ipynb` at the bottom of the page was cut and pasted to append to the `agData.py` object.

 ### TODO item